Search icon

 How do I know if my car has a faulty airbag system?

-Modern cars come with ECU (Electronic Control Unit) that can diagnose the sensors and circuits of the airbag system.
+Modern cars come with an ECU (Electronic Control Unit) that can diagnose the sensors and circuits of the airbag system.
 If it detects any issue or fault in the system, you will get a warning light on your car's dashboard.
 So, immediately visit the service centre to rectify the problem whenever you see the airbag light lit up.

 Can I disable the airbag system in my car?